mnemnion/imp/Forge/markdown/Forge/handlers.md

 Something else that's confusing: handlers receive a subject as **input** and similarly output one.
 Neither of these should be confused for the subject of the **handler**, though they might be, in whole or in part.
 Other times, the input is a command, and the output is an entire new subject.
 Never a handler, though again, handlers may call other handlers as their last action.

+A consequence is that a handler can be written by calling a bunch of other handlers directly, as ordinary words, then attached to a *handle* and will behave identically to that handle, chained to other handles, that call all the handler words in sequence.

+Confusing?
+It shouldn't be in practice.
+Handles are execution-driven linked lists that call handlers.
+A bit of Lisp, right?
+Of course right.
+With stack-driven continuation passing and just a taste of global state.

 Flow control is accomplished by handlers that combine and pipe inputs and fork outputs, either dynamically in response to other handlers being called, or statically as a single command sequence. `><` probably means 'fork this output, once, into the next two handlers' while `}<` would do the same for an active pipe.
 Merging the output of two handlers is a rarer case, I think.
 We're getting a little Choosaphonic here: the main goal is observing data, not munging it.
 This isn't quite yet another language; we call Forth if we need heavy lifting in a command sequence: `` `forth here goes` `` or `:word`.

 We will rapidly need the full generality of these tools when we start taking over the inner loop.
 It's MVC, more or less.